uf-reef-avl/BagGetFilter/README.md

 [![DOI](https://zenodo.org/badge/373238734.svg)](https://zenodo.org/badge/latestdoi/373238734)

 # BagGetFilter
 The BagGetFilter utility is a simple, user friendly interface to manipulate rosbags.
-The user can **play rosbags** or **filter those bags and export topics into CSV format**.
+The user can **play rosbags**, **filter bags, and export topics into CSV format**.

 ## Installation